Ultimate guide to NFTs: Part 1

 Understanding NFTs

 An NFT is a non-transferable digital asset that confirms unique ownership of an object but has no fixed value.
-It typically comes in the form of artwork, whether that be as a picture, video, 3D image, or an animation.
+It typically comes in the form of artwork, whether that be as a picture, video, 3D image, or animation.
 There has also been a recent rise in more obscure NFTs such as digital real estate.

 Owning an NFT gives you the right to display said artwork in your digital wallet.
 ‘Non-fungible’ means that something cannot be interchanged.
 This therefore makes an item that is ‘non-fungible’, unique.
 This makes the value of the tokens increase, which therefore brings up the value of the overall NFT market.
 However, most of the time the ownership of the actual artwork remains with the artist and you only own your copy.

 NFTs are now getting used to not only hold ownership rights of digital assets, but you can now have non-digital assets held as an NFT.
 For example, you can purchase tickets for events in the form of an NFT or have NFT legal documents, such as deeds to a car.
 You can now even use your tokens as collateral for a decentralised loan!
-The list of different uses for NFTs is growing everyday.
+The list of different uses for NFTs is growing every day.

 Why is there so much hype?